 In our in-depth review, PrimeOS came out to be a powerful alternative for Bluestacks and other best Android emulators for PC.

 Coming to gaming and heavy usage, PrimeOS features multi-window support and keyboard mapping in games.
 Having said that, you would certainly see lags graphically intense games.

 ARChon is not some big shot Android emulator, nor it has a huge fan following, it’s more of a fix to run Android apps on Chrome OS.

 It started out when Google brought support for two or three Android apps on Chrome Web Browser.
-Following which, a GitHub developer took it a little notch further and released ARChon to run all Android apps on Chrome.
+Following this, the GitHub developer took it a little notch further and released ARChon to run all Android apps on Chrome.

-The ARChon Android emulator is not suited for hardcore gaming, but it is excellent for using productivity app due to its easy access.
+The ARChon Android emulator is not suited for hardcore gaming, but it is excellent for using productivity apps due to its easy access.